 So, how user-friendly is Siteground?

-The platform seamlessly works with various content management tools such as WordPress, Weebly, and more to allow you to create your website within the shortest time possible.
+The platform seamlessly works with various content management tools such as WordPress, Weebly (see our review of Weebly), and more to allow you to create your website within the shortest time possible.
 However, since 2015, Siteground works with Weebly as its official web creating tool, granting you the drag-and-drop functionality when creating your site.

 With Siteground, users can also transfer a domain from one host to another more easily; all you’ll need to do is to post a support ticket on the website’s transfer area, and indicate it as “Website Transfer”.